Yoav666s/dnd-wiki/collections/_races/nornfeld/soulwalker.md

 > Love leaves a bitter aftertaste,
 >
-> Life is but a fickle, treacherous thing;
+> Life is but a fickle, treacherous thing.
 >
+> Death, in the end, is the ultimate truth
 >
+> And I am somewhere in between.